Ozymandias81/DNF2001-LeakOzyRepo/README.md

 - behindview 0/1 > first/third person toggle
 - open MAPNAME > opens specified map which is present inside "maps" folder
 - summon ITEMNAME > spawns instantly specified item in front of you
-- killpawns > removes everyone but you from the game
 - killall ITEMNAME > removes all items of the indicated type

 # Cheats (use SOS) #

 - AllAmmo > All Weapons
-- Loaded > Not Tested
-- Walk > Takes you out of Ghost or Fly mode
 - Fly > Fly mode On
 - Ghost > NoClip
 - God > GodMode On
 - God2 > GodMode Alternative
-- playersonly > Stops time for everyone but you
 - suicide > Kills the player

 # Known Bugs #